I own many pets, and I have a big problem with smells. I was so impressed by Zero Odor that I thought you should know about it.

 An Honest Review by a Pet Owner

 Disclaimer: I am not affiliated with Zero Odor spray in any way.
-I hate when people review stuff without experience or with an ulterior motive.
 This is an honest review of a product I actually tried.
-I was so impressed I thought you should know about it.
+I was so impressed that I thought you should know about it!

-If you've read any of my other articles you already know that I own pets.
-Lots of pets.
+If you've read any of my other articles, you already know that I own pets.
 Some might say too many pets.
-I'd disagree with them most days because my wife and I love our animals dearly—but every now and again I become aware of just how many animals we take care of.
-Those rare occasions of second-guessing and doubt are usually the product of a doggie accident, and those accidents aren't as uncommon as they'd ideally be given that our household rescues old dogs.
+Most days my wife and I love our animals dearly—but every now and again I become aware of just how many animals we take care of.
+Those rare occasions of second-guessing and doubt are usually the product of a doggie accident, which are more common than ideal in a house of rescue dogs.

-Among my many quirks, I have a big problem with smells.
+I have a big problem with smells.
 The problem stems from an exceedingly sensitive gag reflex.
-I can be neck deep in the most disgusting things on the planet and be perfectly fine as long as I can't smell them.
-Let me get one whiff, though, and I'm certain to throw up if I can't get away from the odor.
-My wife likes to tell me it's all in my head, but that's actually a whole other problem.
+I can be neck-deep in the most disgusting things on the planet and be perfectly fine as long as I can't smell.
+One whiff, though, and I'm certain to throw up if I can't get away from the odor.

 Eliminating Odors (vs. Covering Them Up)